 - Explore the latest studies on ankylosing spondylitis.

 All in all, we hope our Spotlight on Ankylosing Spondylitis connects you with useful resources and information.
 Moreover, we believe it is essential to take a holistic approach to combat the autoimmune disease epidemic.
 Thus, by focusing on chronic inflammatory diseases together, we can see the total size of this invisible epidemic.
 Therefore, we promote concerted action to reshape research, diagnosis, and treatment.
 Our model is the revolution in cancer research and treatment over the past 50 years.
 That revolution was only made possible by viewing cancer as a group of diseases with a common foundation.
 As a single category, cancer has garnered far more resources than were devoted to individual cancers alone.

 Written by: Bonnie Feldman, DDS, MBA, Anna Simon, Ellen M. Martin

 Why autoimmune and autoinflammatory disease?

-Autoimmune disease is an “invisible epidemic.”
-Despite affecting roughly 16% of the US population (as many as cancer), autoimmune and other chronic inflammatory diseases remain under-recognized, under-researched and under-served.
-In order to raise awareness and connect patients, families and caregivers with useful resources, we at Your Autoimmunity Connection publish this series of “spotlights” on autoimmune diseases.
+Autoimmune disease is an “invisible epidemic”.
+Despite affecting roughly 16% of the US population (as many people as cancer), chronic inflammatory diseases remain under-recognized, under-researched and under-served.
+Therefore, to raise awareness and connect patients, families and caregivers with useful resources, Your Autoimmunity Connection publishes a series of “Spotlights” on autoimmune diseases.

 Chronic inflammatory diseases are high-beta, high-risk and high-cost to payers and providers, especially for employer-sponsored health care benefits programs.
-Therefore, these spotlights offer useful background for benefits managers and digital entrepreneurs building companies and products addressing these diseases.
+Therefore, these spotlights also offer useful background for benefits managers and digital entrepreneurs building companies and products addressing these diseases.

 Get acquainted with Your Autoimmunity Connection

-- Check out our blog at www.drbonnie360.com for all things autoimmune – from updates in research to possible lifestyle modifications, patient stories, and more.
+- Check out our blog at www.drbonnie360.com for all things autoimmune.
+These include updates in research, lifestyle modifications, patient stories, and more.